Hochinwei/Hochinwei.github.io/resources.md

 If you use the guide, please consider citing it: Bartlett, J.E.
 (2022, February 1).
 Introduction to Power Analysis: A Guide to G*Power, jamovi, and Superpower. https://osf.io/zqphw/.
 DOI: 10.17605/OSF.IO/PCFVJ.

+# ScholaRship

+With my colleagues from the University of Glasgow and Edinburgh, we have started writing a series of tutorials on using R for the scholarship of teaching and learning.
+We recognised many resources out there either do not focus on scholarship research or do not use realistic messy data you could expect when working with student data.
+We are steadily building the book as a resource and currently we have:
+- [Introduction](https://emilynordmann.github.io/scholaRship/intro.html) - Here we outline the motiviation behind our book and what knowledge we expect to engage with the book.
+- [Creating synthetic datasets](https://emilynordmann.github.io/scholaRship/creating-synthetic-datasets.html) - I led on our first substantive chapter to demonstrate creating synthetic data sets when ethics concerns might limit sharing data from participants.
+Previous tutorials were highly technical or focused on topics researchers in the scholarship of teaching and learning might not resonate with, so we wanted to write an accessible introduction.

 # OSF preregistration R Markdown template

 When I preregister a study, my favourite template to use was the OSF preregistration challenge.
 Now that the challenge has finished, the COS have created an updated template.
 When you select a template on the OSF, there is the option to include an R script to demonstrate something like a power analysis or planned analysis.
 I thought it would be a good idea to streamline this process and combine the preregistration template with the power of R.